 Campus Based - Visit Website

-Lewis and Clark Community College's Medical Assisting program prepares students for a dynamic healthcare career with comprehensive training in patient care and administrative skills.
-Students can complete a Certificate of Proficiency in just 11 months or pursue an Associate in Applied Science degree in two additional semesters.
-The program offers intensive hands-on clinical training, preparing graduates for various medical settings with a 100% exam pass rate and promising job prospects in a rapidly growing field.
+Lewis and Clark Community College's Medical Assisting program delivers comprehensive training in both clinical and administrative skills, preparing students for diverse healthcare roles.
+Students can earn a Certificate of Proficiency in just 11 months or extend their studies for an Associate in Applied Science degree.
+The program emphasizes intensive hands-on clinical experience, achieving a perfect 100% pass rate on the RMA exam.
+With a 23% job growth projection and partnerships with healthcare employers, graduates are well-positioned for promising careers in this rapidly expanding field.

 • Certificate in 11 months